-This course will be mostly taught remotely and asynchronously.
-For each week, I will record multiple short videos in which either present the material, or go through iPython notebooks that explore the material quantitatively.
 In addition, I will suggest material by third parties (for example the excellent videos on mathematics by 3Blue1Brown) to give additional background and revise necessary mathematical techniques.

 - The relevant scales and dimensions of biophysics

-- Refresher: Growth processes and simple differential equations
+- Growth processes

 - Random walks, diffusion and Stokes-Einstein relation

 - Elements of polymer physics

 - Chromatin organization

 - Membraneless organelles and liquid-liquid phase transitions

 - The physical biology of the Cell by Rob Phillips et al